Questions? Call0808 196 1942orMessage us

 Donation

 Imagine giving the gift of parenthood.
-For the 1 in 6 couples in the UK affected by infertility, donating your sperm can be life-changing.
+For the 1 in 6 couples in the UK affected by infertility, donating your eggs can be life-changing.

-For many individuals, couples and co-parents, the only hope of having a child and is to use the sperm donated by someone like you.
+For many individuals, couples and co-parents, the only hope of having a child is to use sperm donated by someone like you.

 The decision to donate can be life-changing for not only you, but the people who receive your donated sperm, any children that are born as a result, and for your own family if you choose to have one.
 It's important you consider this before moving forward.